KendiJ/My-PortFolio/README.md

 # Jacqueline Kendi Portfolio
-Stream One Project: User-Centric Frontend Development - Andela Kenya

 This is my portfolio website to present to prospective employers.
 The portfolio highlights six projects that cover a range of technologies, as well as including a bit about myself, my coding skills, and a contact form.

 ## Demo
-A live demo can be found [here](#).
+A live demo can be found [here](https://kendij.github.io/My-PortFolio/).

 ## UX